 Are Robocalls Getting Worse and Worse?

 iEditorial Note: These blog posts represent the opinion of DoNotPay’s Writers, but each person’s situation and circumstances vary greatly.
 As a result, you should make sure to do your own independent research.
 Because everyone is unique, our self-help tools are never guaranteed to help with any specific situation.
-DoNotPay is not a law firm and is not licensed to practice law.
-DoNotPay provides a platform for legal information and self-help.
+DoNotPay is not a law firm, is not licensed to practice law, and is not equivalent to the services of a licensed lawyer.
+DoNotPay provides a platform for legal information and self-help, and does not offer legal services.
+Third party news articles mentioned on our website do not necessarily reflect the views of the company, or the current services that we offer.

 Are Robocalls Getting Worse?

 If you feel like you have been getting a lot more automated calls recently, you might be right.
-More than 5 billion pre-recorded spam calls target American phones each month, and thanks to the affordable (and legal) technology that produces these computer-generated calls, the numbers are going up.
+More than 5 billion pre-recorded spam calls target American phones each month, and thanks to the affordable (and ) technology that produces these computer-generated calls, the numbers are going up.

 And it's not just about the frequency.
 It seems like the robocalls are getting more subtle, target-specific, and better at covering their "robo" part, which makes it trickier to recognize them.